thegreatpissant/magoo/README.md

 - click 'Create Bot' at the top right hand corner to create the python bot.
 - click 'Run Bot' to start running the bots main thread

+Todo:
+- Add a save of the bot script
+- Add tabs with selections to run a different bot and values
+- Finish the ISS-Sim bot so it actually docks with the space station.
+- ~~Create a reload of the original bot script~~
+- ~~Allow for live reload of the bot script~~
+- ~~Create an edit window for the bot script~~
+- ~~Live update the exposed variables~~
+- ~~Create a window to display the current exposed variables~~
+- ~~Expose actions for use by the bot~~
+- ~~Expose variables for use by the bot~~
+- ~~Generate a simple bot to start piloting the space craft~~